evanodell/evanodell.com/cv.md

 Guest Lecturer. _Disability in Interdisciplinary Studies in Global Health and Disability._ Queen's University.
 2017\.
 London.

-Panel appearance with Joanne Cooke, and Graeme Atherton, moderated by Lisa Cameron.
+Panel appearance with Joanne Cooke and Graeme Atherton, moderated by Lisa Cameron.
 2017\. _Priorities for Increasing Disabled Student Participation in Higher Education._ Westminster Higher Education Forum Keynote Seminar: Disabled students at university - facilities, support services and the impact of funding changes.
 London.

 Panel appearance with Chris Holmes, Huma Munshi and Natasha Hirst, moderated by Debbie Foster.
 2016\. _The Role of Worker Representatives and Disability Advocacy Organisations in Supporting Disabled Employees into the Labour Market and in Employment and Improving Workplace Well-Being._ Closing Disability Gaps at Work.
 London.